nandita-rajesh/amfoss-tasks/task-06/Documentation.md

 ### Routes

+The Vue HackerNews 2.0 project defines several routes to manage the different views in the application.
+These routes are configured in the src/router/index.js file using Vue Router.

    `/top:` Displays the list of top stories.
    `/new:` Displays the list of new stories.
    `/show:` Displays the list of "Show HN" stories (user-submitted items).